-The 2015 Index of Economic Freedom, compiled annually by the Heritage Foundation, a right-wing American think tank, and The Wall Street Journal, puts Italy in the bottom tier of European countries when it comes to limited government.
+The 2015 Index of Economic Freedom, compiled by the Heritage Foundation, a right-wing American think tank, and The Wall Street Journal, puts Italy in the bottom tier of European countries when it comes to limited government.

 It made no fuss earlier this year when Italy delayed bringing its deficit into structural balance until 2017 — although it could have fined the country — seeing that Renzi was pushing legislation to liberalize the labor market.

 Reforms are long overdue.
 Unemployment hasn’t been below 10 percent in three years.
 Nearly one in two Italians under the age of 25 is out of work.
-Older Italians tend to have secure contracts that are almost impossible to break but many younger workers can only get temporary jobs that offer no employment rights and protection.
+Older Italians tend to have secure contracts that are almost impossible to break, but many younger workers can only get temporary jobs that offer no employment rights and protection.

 At €27 per hour, Italy’s labor costs are not far above the European average.
 But social contributions and other nonwage costs make up nearly 28 percent of the average salary, compared to 22 percent in Germany.

-But his left-wing party is critical while the conservative opposition, which otherwise supports Renzi’s labor reforms and worked with him to overhaul the nation’s voting system, is still outraged that he pulled out of a pact with their leader, former prime minister Silvio Berlusconi, when parliament needed to elect a new president.
+But his left-wing party is critical while the conservative opposition, which otherwise supports Renzi’s reforms, is still outraged that he pulled out of a pact with their leader, Silvio Berlusconi, when parliament needed to elect a new president.

-Although Renzi said in April that €10 billion worth of budget cuts would take effect next year, bringing cumulative savings for the 2014-2016 period to €28 billion, he also announced at the time that €1.8 billion had been found “left on the side” and would be used to finance new stimulus measures.
+Although Renzi said in April that €10 billion worth of budget cuts would take effect next year, bringing cumulative savings for the 2014-16 period to €28 billion, he also announced at the time that €1.8 billion had been found “left on the side” and would be used to finance new stimulus measures.